Ulta Beauty Just Dropped A Major 50% Off Sale — But You Have To Act Fast

 Any smart shopper will tell you: Never sleep on a one-day sale, and the 24-hour flash sale happening right now at Ulta Beauty is no exception.

-Today only, Ulta is running its Forever Fabulous sale, which includes online discounts on a full assortment of beauty products, from a chemical peel that will give you the softest feet of your life to the blackhead-sucking vacuum you've seen all over Instagram.
+Today only, as a kickoff to Ulta Beauty’s first-ever “We Love Our Members” month, the retailer is running its Forever Fabulous sale, which includes online discounts on a full assortment of beauty products, from a chemical peel that will give you the softest feet of your life to the blackhead-sucking vacuum you've seen all over Instagram.
 We're talking up to 50% off select beauty products, plus free shipping on all orders over $35.

 Advertisement